staxrip/staxrip/md/test-build.md

 - fixed bug with automatic generation of audio profile names
 - fixed video comparison overwriting the log file
 - fixed codepage problem of non western europe locales
+- replaced ffmpeg with avs2yuv for piping to x265 due to a character encoding bug with file names happening on non western locale systems

 #### Tweaks